danmed/TasmoBackupV1/README.md

 # Docker

 * Clone this repo
+* copy config.inc.php.example to config.inc.php (This will prevent it being overwitten on new pulls)
 * edit config.inc.php to reflect your MySQL username / pass / ip
 * ```docker volume create tasmobackup```
 * ```docker build -t tasmobackup:latest .```